rgrannell1/mchof/README.md

 Mchof (read: mac'hoff) is a utility library that mixes two good things: higher-order functions and parallelism.
 It allows functional programs to benefit for a large speedup.
-This is done with little configuration; the user simply needs to specify how many cores youd like to use.
+This is done with little configuration; the user simply needs to specify how many cores you'd like to use.

 ### Filtering a list based on a predicate: